ZopaPublic/ktor-opentracing/README.md

 ```

 At this stage, the application will be creating a single span for the duration of the request.
-If the incoming request has tracing tracing context in its HTTP headers, then the span will be a child of the one in that context.
+If the incoming request has tracing context in its HTTP headers, then the span will be a child of the one in that context.
 Otherwise, the feature will start a new trace.